 In a 2010 decision in Newdow v.
-Roberts finding that a group of atheists who sued to prevent sectarian prayers from being delivered at presidential inaugurations lacked standing, Judge Kavanaugh went even further and wrote a concurring wrote a concurring opinion arguing that the prayers were constitutional and opining that prayers would be permissible in even more settings and that they could be explicitly sectarian.
+Roberts finding that a group of atheists who sued to prevent sectarian prayers from being delivered at presidential inaugurations lacked standing, Judge Kavanaugh went even further.
+He wrote a concurring opinion arguing that the prayers were constitutional and opining that prayers would be permissible in even more settings and that they could be explicitly sectarian.

-Kavanaugh even went so far as to claim that requiring government ceremonies to be religiously neutral would reflect “hostility” toward religion and “establish” atheism.
+Kavanaugh even claimed that requiring government ceremonies to be religiously neutral would reflect “hostility” toward religion and “establish” atheism.

 In a brief he filed in Santa Fe ISD v.
 Doe, Kavanaugh approvingly cited a dissent filed in the 1989 case County of Allegheny v.
 ACLU, in which the Supreme Court held that placing religious symbols on public property is unconstitutional if it results in promotion of religion.
 Kavanaugh argued in favor of practices “deeply rooted in our history and tradition” even if those practices “favor or promote religion over non-religion.”